Causal chiral 2-form electrodynamics: A Lagrangian perspective

-So far, there is a close similarity to the Hamiltonian formulation in which a Hamiltonian density $\HH(u,v)$ satisfying $\HH_u\HH_v=1$ determines both a 6D chiral 2-form electrodynamics and a 4D self-dual NLED according to the interpretation of the variables $(u,v)$.
-However, an important difference arises when one considers the physical region of the variables $(U,V)$; i.e. the region in the $(U,V)$ plane allowed by the definitions of $U$ and $V$ in terms of the 4D or 6D fields.
-In the Hamiltonian formulation, the physical region of the $(u,v)$ variables is independent of the choice of 4D or 6D interpretation.
-In contrast, the range of the variables $(U,V)$ depends on whether we choose their 4D or 6D interpretation.

-We shall determine the precise ``physical region'' of the $(U,V)$ plane for its 6D interpretation in subsection \ref{subsec:PS+}, but the following simple argument shows that it must be larger than it is for 4D.
-The definitions $(U,V)$ in \eqref{4Dint} are equivalent to \be S = V-U \, , \qquad P^2 = 4UV \, , \ee Since $UV$ is non-negative for the 4D interpretation, so is $P^2$.
-However, if we use the 6D definitions of $(U,V)$ in terms of $(y_1,y_2)$, we find that \be S = \frac12 y_1 \, , \qquad P^2 = y_2 - \frac12 y_1^2\, . \ee We noted above that $4y_2 -y_1^2\ge0$ but since this inequality can be saturated\footnote{A proof by example is given in subsection \ref{subsec:PS+}.} it follows that $2y_2-y_1^2$ may be positive, zero or negative.
-If it is negative then there are 6D field configurations such that $P^2<0$ for the 6D definition of $P$.
-As this is not possible for the 4D interpretation, the range of the variables $(S,P^2)$ is larger for 6D than it is for 4D, and the same is therefore true of the variables $(U,V)$.
-In order to investigate the significance of this fact we shall first review some aspects of our earlier work on the formulation of 4D self-dual NLED in terms of a Lagrangian density $\LL(U,V)$ given by \eqref{CH-Ham} in terms of the CH-function $\ell(\tau)$.
+Thus, $\LL(U,V)$ defines either a 4D self-dual NLED theory or a 6D chiral electrodynamics theory according to the interpretation given to the variables $(U,V)$.
+This is similar to the status of the Hamiltonian density $\HH(u,v)$, but there is a previously unappreciated difference.
+It is obvious from \eqref{4Dint} that the variables $(U,V)$ are both non-negative for their 4D interpretation, and this implies that the 4D ``physical region'' in the $(U,V)$ plane is its positive quadrant\footnote{This assumes that the square-root terms in \eqref{4Dint} are positive rather than negative; for the opposite sign choice the physical region would be the negative quadrant.}.
+Using the 6D definitions of $(U,V)$ in terms of $(y_1,y_2)$, we find that \be S = \frac12 y_1 \, , \qquad P^2 = y_2 - \frac12 y_1^2\, . \ee We noted above that $4y_2 -y_1^2\ge0$ but since this inequality can be saturated (a proof by example is given in the following subsection) it follows that $2y_2-y_1^2$ may be positive, zero or negative.
+If it is negative then there are 6D field configurations such that $P^2<0$ for the 6D interpretation of $P$.
+As this is not possible for the 4D interpretation, the range of the variables $(S,P^2)$ is larger for 6D, and the same is therefore true of the variables $(U,V)$.
+We turn now to a precise determination of this 6D ``physical region''.